HackGT/api/README.md

   - manages the event name and whether it's active or not
   - keeps track of participant interaction during an event (ie. when they visit a workshop, get food, attend a tech talk)
+  - handles checking in users to our events when they first arrive
 - notifications ([notifications.api.hexlabs.org](https://notifications.api.hexlabs.org))
   - manages sending user notifications to platforms like email, sms, slack
 - registration ([registration.api.hexlabs.org](https://registration.api.hexlabs.org))